 Bharat Banka, the Founding CEO of Aditya Birla Private Equity was picked up by Kumar Mangalam Birla to set up the PE business in 2009 at a time when the industry was besieged by marquee names from abroad.
 Three years later, the PE has carved a niche for itself based on the core values of the Birla group, ie of integrity and ethics.
 In his earlier avataar, Banka, 43, who joined the group in 1994, was instrumental in some of the biggest M&As of group in telecom, metals and cement sectors as Head of Group Finance.
 In an interview with Dev Chatterjee, Banka shares the future plans of ABPE and the recent changes in the industry.

+Aditya Birla PE has invested in variety of companies ranging from restaurants to manufacturing companies… what’s your investment strategy?
 The investment strategy at the Aditya Birla Private Equity is to build a portfolio of businesses in each fund with a reasonable diversification in terms of risk, returns and exposures.
 The broad theme remains sector-agnostic as the long-term growth in India is expected to be an all-encompassing one, barring the recent exceptions for some sectors being impacted by discretionary policy and regulatory interventions.
 Accordingly, our investment managers maintain a fair mix of businesses in manufacturing and services while the core selection of companies hinges upon the potential to generate returns, manifested in the quantum of potential for growth and margin expansion besides presence of ethical and dynamic managements being a hygiene.
 The icing on the cake would be where our investment managers get to be thought partners with our portfolio companies and benefit them with our networks, competitive intelligence and strategic and business inputs.

+What's the rationale for your recent investments in Olive, a restaurant chain?
+Was it due to the recent listing of other companies in the sector?
 The food & beverage industry is estimated to be close to $200 billion and is growing at a steady pace.
 In the broad Indian consumption theme, F&B (besides apparels) is the one which is huge by size and relatively more predictable in terms of scalability, profitability and potential for institutionalization.
 Within F&B and hospitality, the restaurants are a good proxy to benefit from the potential of changing paradigms of the consumers on dining.
 The qualities in the segment that are important and key from an investors’ perspective are strength of brand, brand resilience, institutionalization of the operations and expansion, scalability and profitability.
 Hence the investment.

 Your investors are expecting fair returns in an economy which is showing signs of a slowdown.